Federated Prudent DollarBear Fund (C) FPGCX

 Positioning and Strategy

 The fund managers continue working diligently to navigate through an extremely challenging environment.
-With a disciplined approach to risk management, a sound analytical framework, and a keen focus on market dynamics, the fund managers believe the fund is prepared for ongoing market challenges and opportunities.
-And with a well-diversified global portfolio of highly-rated short-term government debt instruments, the fund managers believe the fund is well-positioned for potentially tumultuous global markets.
+With a disciplined approach to risk management, a sound analytical framework, and a keen focus on market dynamics, the managers believe the fund is prepared for ongoing market challenges and opportunities.
+And with a well-diversified global portfolio of highly-rated short-term government debt instruments, the fund managers believe the fund is well-positioned for unstable global markets.